-Whether you’re dayhiking, or trekking to a backcountry hut, you must always carry adequate gear to overnight it in the wilderness in the event you are lost, injured, or otherwise delayed (think flash flood, snowstorm / no visibility, avalanche, landslide).
+Whether you’re dayhiking, or trekking to a backcountry hut, you must always carry adequate gear to overnight it in the wilderness in the event you are lost, injured, or otherwise delayed (think flash flood, snowstorm / no visibility, avalanche, wilfire, or landslide).
 Take a good, hard look in your pack and let me know if you could survive the night with what’s in there.
 Could you signal for help if you’re lost or injured?
 Bandage up owies?
 Treat water?
 Keep warm and dry?
 Some extra food goes a long way to improving morale too.
-The gear you should carry at all times – for adventures of all sizes – is called The 10 Essential Systems.
-For more information, please see Wilderness Survival Gear You Must Carry.
+Carry The Ten Essential Systems on ALL adventures.

 Prior to leading group hiking and backpacking trips, I suffered from a mild case of dayhiker mentality.
 I didn’t carry all of the 10 essentials because I didn’t think I needed them.
 In a lifetime of hiking, I’d never been in a survival situation, nor had a serious injury.
 While I carried most of the essentials (9/10), my kit wasn’t the greatest.
 It wasn’t until I was responsible for other people, leading hikes and backpacking trips, and started learning about wilderness survival (as well as wilderness first aid and avalanche training), that I re-evaluated what was in my pack and made some changes.
 I now carry a compass, better knife (vs just a Swiss Army knife), bigger first aid kit, more than one type of fire starter, and have upgraded my space blanket to a Siltarp or convertible tarp poncho (the former for family trips, the latter when I’m hiking with friends).